Shimano Ultegra R8000 SPD-SL Road Bike Pedals Review

 I prefer Shimano pedals over LOOKs because of the cleats and float.
 Shimano ones feel more natural and secure to me.
 But this is just my preference.

-The performance differences between Shimano 105, Ultegra, and Dura-Ace pedals are minimal.
+The performance differences between the Shimano 105, Ultegra, and Dura-Ace pedals are minimal.
 You will mainly get a weight benefit.

 However, their bearings, foot support (i.e., the large platform), balance, etc., are so similar that you probably won’t notice unless you are a marginal gains hunter.